AmitKumarDas/amitkumardas.github.io/_posts/2016-10-25-diy-kit-for-etcd-detour-with-vagrantfile.md

 end
 ```

+> Tip: Learn various provisioners available at Vagrant.
+Some of them are Shell, Puppet, Chef,
+Ansible, Salt, Docker, etc.

+> Tip: Inline shell provisioner refers to the shell script/snippet that is available at the
+guest.

 > Tip: Remember to override locale in SSH session.
 Failing to do so causes failures if the guest
 does not support host's locale.